Buying a new Apple Watch strap is the perfect way to style your smartwatch, and there are now thousands out there to choose from.

 This is the sort of watch strap Bear Grylls would wear, but don't let that put you off.
 Pairing water-resistant Cordura fabric with full grain leather accents, its hard-wearing canvas build will stand up to whatever you can throw at it, day after day after day.
 Pairing substance with style, it looks effortlessly cool too, and is comfortable to wear all day.
 It's available exclusively for the 42mm Apple Watch.

-Coach's collections typically introduce a couple of bands with some fancy graphics, like a shark or a penguin sipping from a champagne glass, but the most classic look it introduced is the Camo Strap.
+Coach's collections typically introduce a couple of bands with some fancy graphics, like a shark or a penguin sipping from a champagne glass, but its most classic look is the Camo Strap.
 It's a brown leather strap with some subtle camo printed on it, so if you want your wrist-based device to blend into your wardrobe while also being simple you're in look.
-Bonus: This also works exclusively for the 42mm Apple Watch, unlike the other Coach, with is 38mm only.
+Bonus: This works exclusively for the 42mm Apple Watch, unlike the other Coach, with is 38mm only.

 Nike+ Sport Band